ensime/ensime-gradle/README.md

       }
     }

+### Configuring ENSIME

+For the most part, the default configuration options should be enough, and simply executing the `ensime` task should be enough to create a proper .ensime file.

+In rare cases, some additional elements may need to be configured inside the build.gradle file.
+For these cases, an `ensime` block should be used to indicate these options.

+Example:

+    ensime {
+      scalaVersion 2.11.7
+      javaHome     System.properites['JAVA_HOME']
+      cacheDir = ""

+      javaFlags      '-Xlint', '-wahoowa'
+      compilerArgs   '-Xlint'
+    }

+#### Formatting Preferences

+To configure Scalariform options for ENSIME's code formatting capabilities, add a formattingPrefs section.
+Each option will be added to the .ensime file as a formatting option.

+Example:

+    ensime {
+      formattingPrefs {
+        indentSpaces   4
+        indentWithTabs false
+      }
+    }

 ### Running the task

 The plugin adds the 'ensime' task to the project to create a .ensime file in the project directory.